MrBig321/zzzForth/README.md

  # zzzFORTH

-Also called ZFOS, an operating system, Written in 32-bit Intel-assembly and FORTH
+Also called ZFOS, an operating system, written in 32-bit Intel-assembly and FORTH

 The best FORTH tutorial is "Starting FORTH by Leo Brodie": https://www.forth.com/starting-forth/